Siem Reap floating villages: What to expect and why we choose to go to Kompong Khleang

 If you want to read further about it, take a look at Trip Advisor’s page about Chong Kneas.
 At the time we are writing this, there were 101 reviews out of 166 that deemed the experience as “terrible” (one star).

-Overall, Kompong Phluk is still a good option if you only have a few hours to spend.
+Overall, Kampong Phluk is still a good option if you only have a few hours to spend.

 Once your boat navigates away from the stilt houses, you will enter the “actual” floating village: several dozens of wooden houses floating on the river.
 The village moves along the river according to the seasons, and even sits on Tonlé Sap lake during the dry season.
 Just amazing.

-Click here for more information on our Siem Reap countryside day-trip, which includes a visit of Kompong Khleang floating village
+Click here for more information on our Siem Reap countryside day-trip, which includes a visit of Kampong Khleang floating village